Caldwell, Ramis, Figueroa

 - Blues' defender Sylvain Distin (pictured) will make his 100th appearance for the club should he be selected.
 The Frenchman made his debut for the Toffees in a 2-1 win over Wigan in August 2009.

 - Wigan has conceced at least two goals in their last four home matches in the Premier League.

 - The Latics' midfielder James McCarthy is just nine appearances short of 100 for the club.

 - The Lancashire club's last win over the Toffees came in 2008, when Henri Camara netted the only goal of the game.

-- Wigan's 2-0 over Southampton was Roberto Martinez's 30th league win as Latics' boss.
-The Spaniard has a win percentage of just under 20 per cent since joining the club in 2009.
+- Wigan's 2-0 win over Southampton was Roberto Martinez's 30th league win as Latics' boss.
+The Spaniard has a win percentage of less than 20 percent since joining the club in 2009.